royschut/royschut.github.io-acttrail.com/README.md

 - Papers (contracts, invoices, statements)

-And of course the Artist Module, for artists to see there schedule.
+And of course the Artist Module, for artists to see their schedule.